 This kind of flexibility has never been more relevant and crucial than in a health care setting where empathy and consideration are paramount.

 Autism is a developmental condition with a broad array of characteristics, and as such it is often known as a ‘spectrum’ disorder and is designated by the abbreviation ASD (Autism Spectrum Disorder).

 Individuals with ASD all have a unique spot on this spectrum when it comes to functional and communicative skills.

 High-functioning individuals – most typically with symptoms associated with social interaction – used to be more commonly diagnosed as having Asperger’s Syndrome, but are now usually considered part of the broad spectrum.

 Autism symptoms that healthcare workers should recognise

 One of the main issues associated with autism is that patients with this condition often struggle to communicate via traditional means.
-For some individuals, verbal speech in any form is limited or impossible.
+Some individuals have limited or no ability to produce verbal speech in any form.

 Other patients, especially younger children, might express themselves through echolalia, repeating your words or questions.

 In some cases, a patient might not have a problem forming words, but may struggle to understand social cues, read emotions, and respond appropriately.